Journaling. The age-old answer to the question, “What’s the best way to start writing?”

 This is an excellent exercise to flesh out characters in a novel or dive into someone who appears in your memoir.
 Or you can simply do this to help yourself be mindful of how you feel about the people in your life.

-9. Write a letter by hand
+9. Handwrite a letter

 Choose one person in your life and write a letter to them.
 In this letter, tell them your truth.
 You can talk about how you feel about them, whether you express your love or let them know why you’re angry.
 Whatever your emotion, explain it, expand it and really feel it.